highcharts/api-docs/README.md

 ## Generated files

-Files are generated in a heirarchy as such:
+Files are generated in a hierarchy as such:

   - product_name
     - version 1